 Here are a few things that we promise to you the consumer, as well as, our producers:

 1) Good Working Conditions.
 We will insure those producing Liz Alig clothing and accessories have good working conditions and a good wage.

 2) Respect and Sustainability.
 As part of our desire to cultivate the economy of developing countries, we will seek to encourage their ideas and promote their own business opportunities.
 We treat our producers with respect while promoting sustainability rather than feeding into a cycle of poverty.

 3) Giving back.
 This includes giving back with skills training, as well as, giving a portion of our sales directly back to producer groups.

 4) Fashionable.
-Fair trade and fashionable are generally not used in the same sentence; however, we do our best to make clothes that you want to buy even before you hear their story.
+Fair trade and fashionable are two words generally not used in the same sentence; however, we do our best to make clothes that you want to buy even before you hear their story.
 Comfortable.
 Fashion-forward.
 High Quality.
 Flattering.
 Cute.

 5) Communication.
 Linking the consumer with the producer is an important part of our mission; therefore, we will let you know where and how your garment is made.
 It is our pleasure to tell the stories of the people who make your clothes.